scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 Note:

 * The same commands can be used to upgrade the pods.
+* Optional steps are mandatory to enable the auditor service.
 * Release name `my-release-scalardl` can be changed at your convenience.
 * Release name `my-release-scalardl-audit` can be changed at your convenience.
 * The `chart version` can be obtained from `helm search repo scalar-labs` output